How to Remineralize Teeth Naturally & Reverse Tooth Decay

 Wellness Mama » Blog » Health » How to Remineralize Teeth Naturally & Reverse Tooth Decay

-If you are like me, you grew up with the idea that sugar and bad genes cause tooth decay.
+If you’re like me, you grew up thinking that improper brushing, sugar consumption, and genetics were the only causes of bad teeth.
 Cavities and tooth decay meant a person needed to brush better and eat less sugar.
-And it certainly wasn’t possible to remineralize teeth.
+And it certainly wasn’t possible to heal or remineralize teeth.
+Instead, dental fillings or fluoride treatments were the only answer.

 What Really Causes Tooth Decay?

-weston a priceThe image on the left shows a stark example of this: the woman in the top right ate a primitive, whole-food, high-fat diet while the other women ate a more modernized diet that contained grains and agricultural foods.
+The image on the left shows a stark example of this: the woman in the top right ate a primitive, whole-food, high-fat diet while the other women ate a more modernized diet.

-Sir (Dr.) Edward Mellanby (he discovered Vitamin D) and his lovely wife Dr. May Mellanby were also influential in discovering the roles of nutrients in oral health.
+Sir (Dr.) Edward Mellanby (who discovered vitamin D) and his wife, Dr. May Mellanby, were also influential in discovering the roles of nutrients in oral health.
 These two contributed much research in the areas of bone and tooth health and mineral absorption.
+They discovered that tooth structure is determined during a child’s growth and poorly formed teeth are more likely to decay (pretty logical).

 The Doctors’ Conclusion: Diet Affects Oral Health

 These doctors all reached the same conclusion after years of research.
-Specifically that tooth structure and decay is largely determined by diet, especially three main factors:
+They found that tooth structure and decay are largely determined by diet, especially three main factors:

 1. The presence of enough minerals in the diet.